Get

 Film Length 1 hr 29 min

-The Trial of Old Drum is on the sadder side (though it has a happy ending!) and based on a true story (or at least, the legends surrounding the actual story).
-Though the true-life version is much different (and not as happy), the film does an excellent job of capturing the love between a child and their favorite dog.
+The Trial of Old Drum is on the sadder side and based on a true story or, at least, the legends surrounding the story.
+Though the true-life version is much different (and not as happy), the film captures the love between a child and their favorite dog.
 When Old Drum is accused of killing sheep, he is jailed and given a trial to determine his guilt or innocence.
 Meanwhile, his owner works to find evidence of Old Drum’s innocence.
-This one is an enjoyable film for the whole family!
+It is an enjoyable film for the whole family!

 15. One Minute More